Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 Informing Retail Site Selection and Expansion

 - Identifying High-Potential Locations: Analyze foot traffic patterns, demographics, and competitive landscapes to find areas with the ideal customer profile.
-For example, mobility data can reveal which of two competing coffee shop locations in Cambridge, MA, is a better site for a new store.

 - Defining a Store's True Trade Area: Go beyond arbitrary radii.
 Foot traffic data shows where customers actually come from, revealing their travel patterns and creating a more accurate, actionable trade area.